retrokid/retrokid.github.io/index.md

 ------------------------------

-## Status Bar Timer
+## Menu Bar Timer

 ![Status Bar Timer Icon](/images/status_bar_timer/statusbartimer-icon.png)

-Status Bar Timer is a high performance stopwatch.
+Menu Bar Timer is a high performance stopwatch.
 It has coded with the latest Swift 5.1 language and latest apple libraries and designed for the latest MacOS.

 Minimum required MacOS version is 10.10.